matbanfi/cellular-automata-tumour-growth-chemotherapy-model/README.md

 The assignment included the following tasks:

-- Selection and implementation of an appropriate computational model.
+- Selection and implementation of an appropriate computational model
-- Model validation and parameter definition.
+- Model validation and parameter definition
-- Analysis and comparison of simulation results.
+- Analysis and comparison of simulation results
-- Critical evaluation of the model performance.
+- Critical evaluation of the model performance

 ## Report